ajeetgill/shift-tracker/README.md

 # Shift-Tracker

 ## Getting Started
----

-The hidden goal behind this repo is also to give a playground for students to learn and then contribute.
-Hence I've also provided the resources helped me learn.
+**Primary Goal**: Give a playground for students to learn and then contribute.

+*_Secondary goal_*:
+Learn your tools and AI tools for rapid deployment/development.

+Hence I've also provided the resources helped me learn and build this project faster.
 Hopefully they'll help you as well.
 Now lets get started.

 ---